sous-chefs/windows_print/README.md

 'printer'
 --------
 **Note** Replacement for printer provider in the Windows cookbook from opscode.
 Uses powershell inplace of registry.
-Handles port and driver installation if missing.
+Handles port and driver creation if not present.

 ### Actions
-- :create: Installs a printer
+- :create: Creates a printer
-- :delete: Removes a printer
+- :delete: Deletes a printer

 ### Attribute Parameters
 - printer_name: name attribute.
 Name of the printer.
+Required
+- driver_name: Name of the print driver.
+Required
+- port_name: Name of the port.
+Required
+- share_name: Shared printer object name.
+- location: Location field for printer object.
 - comment: Comments section for printer object.
-- location: Location field for printer object.
-- shared: Value to share printer object.
-Options: "true" or "false"
-- share_name: Shared printer object name.
-- port_name: Name of the port.
 - ipv4_address: IPv4 address of the printer port
-- driver_name: Name of the print driver.
 - inf_path: Full path to the inf file.
 - inf_file: Name of the inf file.
 - version: Default "Type 3 - User Mode" Options: "Type 3 - User Mode" or "Type 2 - Kernel Mode"